 Hunfeld KP, Ruzic-Sabljic E, Norris DE, Kraiczy P, and Strle F. In vitro susceptibility testing of Borrelia burgdorferi sensu lato isolates cultured from patients with erythema migrans before and after antimicrobial chemotherapy.
 Antimicro Agents Chemother 2005; 49: 1294-1301.

-Lyme disease spirochete may persist actively or latently in the nervous system for years
+Lyme Disease spirochete may persist actively or latently in the central nervous or musculoskeletal system for years

 B. burgdorferi persistence may exist even when serum is negative for antibodies